ThreeSixtyGiving/threesixtygiving.github.io/identifiers.md

 ## Using your identifiers

 We use simple text identifiers in 360 Giving.
-As well as using these identifiers in your published data, you could also tell your grantees their prefixed identifier, and encourage them to include it in any documents they publish about their funded projects, or to include it as a 'machine tag' when uploading photos and videos to social media sites.
+As well as using these identifiers in your published data, you could also tell your grantees their prefixed identifier, and encourage them to include it in any documents they publish about their funded projects, or to include it as a 'machine tag' (or hashtag) when uploading photos and videos to social media sites.

 > For example, some of the development of 360 Giving was funded by grant '360G-indigotrust:IND233'.
 If you [search the web for that identifier](https://www.google.co.uk/search?q=360G-indigotrust%3AIND233), you will find this site.
 If there were project reports published online about this grant, or photos and videos, you might be able to discover those as well.
 If you just searched for the **internal identifer** [IND233](https://www.google.co.uk/search?q=IND233) you would have to comb through details of all sorts of other things identified as IND233 before finding any information about the grant.